Strongly light subgraphs in the 1-planar graphs with minimum degree 7: Strongly light subgraphs

+Furthermore, we may assume that $G$ has been $1$-embedded in the plane.
+Clearly, every face of its associated graph is homeomorphic to an open disk.
 Let $K^{\dagger}$ be the associated graph of $G$.
 By Euler's formula, we have

-We will use discharging method to complete the proof.
+We will use the discharging method to complete the proof.
 The initial charge of every vertex $v$ is $\deg_{K^{\dagger}}(v)-6$, and the initial charge of every face $f$ is $2\deg_{K^{\dagger}}(f) - 6$.
 By \eqref{EQ1}, the sum of all the elements' charge is $-12$.
-We then transfer some charge from the big faces and some big vertices to crossing vertices, such that the final charge of every crossing vertex becomes nonnegative and the final charge of every big vertex and face remains nonnegative, and thus the sum of the final charge of vertices and faces is nonnegative, which leads to a contradiction.
+We then transfer some charge from the $4^{+}$-faces and the $7^{+}$-vertices to crossing vertices, such that the final charge of every crossing vertex becomes nonnegative and the final charge of every $4^{+}$-face and every $7^{+}$-vertex remains nonnegative, and thus the sum of the final charge of vertices and faces is nonnegative, which leads to a contradiction. \paragraph{The Discharging Rules:} \begin{enumerate}[label=(R\arabic*)] \item every $4^{+}$-face donates its redundant charge equally to incident crossing vertices; \item every $7^{+}$-vertex donates its redundant charge equally to incident false $3$-faces; \item after applying (R2), every false $3$-face donates its redundant charge to the incident crossing vertex. \end{enumerate}

-{\bf The Discharging Rules:} \begin{enumerate}[label=(R\arabic*)] \item Every $4^{+}$-face donates its redundant charge equally to incident crossing vertices; \item Every $7^{+}$-vertex donates its redundant charge equally to incident false $3$-faces. \item After applying R1 and R2, every false $3$-face donates its redundant charge to the incident crossing vertex. \end{enumerate} From the discharging rules, the final charge of every face is nonnegative, and so is every $7^{+}$-vertex.
+By the discharging rules, the final charge of every face and every $7^{+}$-vertex is nonnegative.
 So it suffices to consider the final charge of crossing vertices in $K^{\dagger}$.